ApekshaH07/Telling-Stories-with-Data/Final_Project_Part2.md

 b.
 Approach: In interviewed a few of my peers at school, family members and friends to understand their whether they found this story impactful.

 c.
 Interview Questions & Responses:

--Interviewee 1 : Female, Age:28, South Asian.
+- Interviewee 1 : Female, Age:28, South Asian.
--Interviewee 2: Male, Age:33, Asian.
+- Interviewee 2: Male, Age:33, Asian.
--Interviewee 3: Female, Age:24, South Asian
+- Interviewee 3: Female, Age:24, South Asian

 Q1) On a scale of 1-10, how concerned are you about climate change?
     Interviewee 1: 8